Before any oral surgical procedure you should:

 Q: Will there be swelling or facial bruising?

 A: After the tooth is extracted, you may feel some pain and experience some swelling.
 An ice pack or an unopened bag of frozen peas or corn applied to the area will keep swelling to a minimum.
 Take pain medications as prescribed.
 The swelling usually subsides after 48 hours.
 In some treatments there may be some minor bruising; however, in procedures such as dental implant placement ordinarily there is no bruising seen.
 For teeth removal or jaw procedures, women and/or very light skinned patients may experience slight bruising.
 Taking blood thinner will help reduce bruising.
 It is, however, not uncommon to have a black eye or discolored cheek or neck following extensive procedures.
-Robert M. McLean DDS, Atlanta & Marietta will discuss what bruising if any would be related to your procedure treatment.
+Robert M. McLean, DDS will discuss what bruising if any would be related to your procedure treatment.